iitmbsc-student-projects/gate-da/dbms/bank/question-038.md

 Which of the following sets is computed by the above query?

-1. Names of students who have got an A grade in all courses taught by Korth
+- [ ] Names of students who have got an A grade in all courses taught by Korth
-2. Names of students who have got an A grade in all courses
+- [ ] Names of students who have got an A grade in all courses
-3. Names of students who have got an A grade in at least one of the courses taught by Korth
+- [ ] Names of students who have got an A grade in at least one of the courses taught by Korth
-4. None of the above
+- [ ] None of the above

 ::: {.callout-note title="Answer" collapse=true}

-Answer: C
+- [ ] Names of students who have got an A grade in all courses taught by Korth
+- [ ] Names of students who have got an A grade in all courses
+- [x] Names of students who have got an A grade in at least one of the courses taught by Korth
+- [ ] None of the above

 :::